 Mix and Match

 If you can't decide on which finish to choose, consider using more than one.
-Mixing gloss and matte glaze for instance creates intriguing variation even across similar colorways.
+Mixing gloss and matte glaze, for instance, creates intriguing variation even across similar colorways.
 Feature a border, checkerboard, stripe or scattering of opposing finish to set your design apart.

 Do you love our finishes?
 Order color samples online now.
 Still not sure which sheen is right for you?
 Simply call, chat, or fill out our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.